 Why it’s great: The app is simple to use and shows drivers an hour-by-hour wind, precipitation, and temperature forecast for the entire route.
 You can adjust your transit method and projected speed so that the hourly forecast shows what the weather should be like throughout your journey.
 It’s especially helpful for RVers because it shows drivers where the weather could be problematic, and makes it easy to visualize conditions whether you leave as planned or change your departure time.

 Overview: The Pilot Flying J app isn't just for truck drivers.
-This app helps locate the closest Pilot Flying J making it easy to fuel up at the closest RV-friendly fuel station.
+This app helps locate the closest RV-friendly Pilot Flying J station.

 Why it’s great: Not all gas stations are created equal.
-RVers need confidence knowing that their next fuel stop is big-rig friendly, even when they drive smaller RVs.
-Why?
-This app also helps RVers find the Pilot Flying J stations with RV propane and a dump station.
+RVers need confidence knowing that their next fuel stop is big rig or trailer friendly.
+Use the app to locate the closest fuel station or find a location equipped with propane or an RV dump.

 Overview: Like the Pilot Flying J app, the Love’s Connect app puts RVers in control of their next fuel stops.
 Love’s Travel Stops are both RV and pet-friendly.